Croydon/vertical-tabs-reloaded/README.md

 Only the latest Firefox version is fully supported.
 Compatibility with the latest [ESR version](https://www.mozilla.org/en-US/firefox/organizations/faq/) will not get broken on purpose, but it might be necessary to do so sometimes.
 Pull requests fixing compatibility with the latest ESR version have a good chance to get accepted.
 Pull requests concerning other versions as the latest Firefox version or the latest Firefox ESR version will not be accepted.

+## Building
+For building the legacy version of the add-on:
+> npm install -g jpm
+jpm xpi

+For building the experimental WebExtension version:
+> npm install -g web-ext
+cd webextension
+web-ext build

 ## Contact

 If you want to have a chat with me you can join #vtr:matrix.org with every Matrix client, e.g. Riot: